 As you can see, the dial is clean and easily readable thanks to its high contrast layout.

-While the grade of Superluminova compound that Mido used for this model doesn’t seem to be overly bright (and it certainly won’t be able to compete with watches featuring tritium micro-tubes), it is still bright enough to be easily readable in darkness.
-I am just not sure about the color scheme of the lume: I don’t really like the way its turquoise lume on the hands and hour markers interacts with an unpleasant shade of green on the bezel and central seconds hand.
+While the grade of Superluminova compound that Mido used for this model isn’t overly bright (and it certainly won’t be able to compete with watches featuring tritium micro-tubes), it is still bright enough to be easily readable in the darkness.
+I am just not sure about the color scheme of the lume: I don’t like the way the turquoise lume on the hands and hour markers interacts with an unpleasant shade of green on the bezel and central seconds hand.

 But that’s totally a matter of personal taste.

-Of course, everything that I have written above relates only to this model in polished and machine-brushed stainless steel that seems to be worth every penny that the brand will charge for it (as far as I understand, the watch will be offered below the €1500 mark).
+Of course, everything that I have written above relates only to this model in polished and machine-brushed stainless steel that is worth every penny that the brand will charge for it (as far as I understand, the watch will be offered below the €1500 mark).
 The version in PVD gold looks pretentious and stupid: don’t waste your money on it.